Discover more from System Design Newsletter

 Jan Koum, an engineer at Yahoo, applies for work at Facebook - rejected.

-He buys an iPhone in the next year and immediately recognizes the huge potential of the new App Store.
+He buys an iPhone next year and immediately recognizes the huge potential of the new App Store.

-He decides to build an instant messenger with some of his former coworkers from Yahoo.
-They named it WhatsApp.
+So he decided to build an instant messenger with some of his former coworkers from Yahoo.
+And named it WhatsApp.
 The vision behind WhatsApp was to replace the expensive SMS.

 With 1 million people signing up each day, the growth rate of WhatsApp was mind-boggling.

-WhatsApp was able to support 50 billion messages a day from 450 million daily active users with only 32 engineers.
+WhatsApp was able to support 50 billion messages a day from 450 million daily active users.
+And they did it with only 32 engineers.

-Although explosive product growth is a good problem to have, Jan Koum and the team behind WhatsApp had to adopt the best engineering practices to overcome the challenges.
+Although explosive product growth is a good problem to have, Jan Koum and the WhatsApp team had to adopt the best engineering practices to overcome the challenges.

 WhatsApp Engineering

-The WhatsApp engineering practices to meet extreme scalability is summarized as follows:
+WhatsApp engineering practices to meet extreme scalability were:

 1. Single Responsibility Principle

-The product focus was always only on the core feature - messaging.
+They put product focus only on the core feature - messaging.

-Feature creep is when you add excessive features to a product that make it too difficult to use.
+Feature creep occurs when you add excessive features to a product.
+And make it difficult to use.

 2. Technology Stack

-Threads are a native feature of Erlang, unlike Java, or C++, where threads belong to the operating system.
-There is no need to save the entire CPU state in Erlang due to native threads.
-This makes context switching cheaper.
+Threads are a native feature of Erlang.
+But in Java or C++ threads belong to the operating system.
+So there is no need to save the entire CPU state in Erlang.
+And this makes context switching cheaper.

 3. Why Reinvent the Wheel?